To Live in Venice

 In our unique situation of being homeless for more than five years, I expect that we look at most destinations differently than other tourists in that we sometimes value a place based on our desire to live there.
 And being the rose-rimmed people that we are, the answer is often yes (at least for a short term).
 There are rarely places that we don’t like and write off immediately.

-But to put Venice under such a microscope is a tough one.
-All the extraordinary things that make the city a wonder for tourists may also be that which makes it unbearable as a resident.
-The island poses many confusing contradictions: a slower pace with the lack of cars, yet home to such a thriving tourism industry that the tiny streets become clogged with millions of annual visitors.
 The canals, adorned with vibrant old-world buildings that appear to float on them, cause heartless humidity and highlight its obvious fragility.
 Venice is sinking, some say at up to a rate of almost eight inches every century and flooding is a regular occurrence.

-While only a couple of kilometers wide, it can take up an hour to cross the small island, given the maze of tiny streets and bridges.
+While only a couple of kilometres wide, it can take up an hour to cross the small island, given the maze of tiny streets and bridges.
 Food is much more expensive than on the mainland, plus the groceries, and any other purchase for that matter, are most often lugged in shoulder bags from market to home.
 Bicycles are allowed only for children.

 I would suppose that to enjoy living in Venice would be to accept it as a challenging lifestyle and a specific way of life.
 After awhile, it would all likely seem very normal, similar to how this vagabond lifestyle has become for us.